According to the CBSE Syllabus 2023-24, this chapter has been removed from NCERT Class 12 Biology textbook.

 One of the major concerns in recent times has been the issue of population explosion, which in turn has necessitated the enhancement of food production.
 For this reason, different biological techniques and principles are being developed.

-These techniques are applied to animal husbandry and plant breeding which has a major role in our efforts to increase the food production.
-Some new techniques such as embryo transfer and the tissue culture techniques are ought to play a vital role in enhancing the food production furthermore.
+These techniques are applied to animal husbandry and plant breeding, which has a major role in our efforts to increase food production.
+Some new techniques such as embryo transfer and tissue culture techniques are ought to play a vital role in enhancing food production furthermore.
 Explore more through strategies of enhancement in food production notes provided here.

 Single Cell Proteins

-It is the agricultural practise of breeding and raising livestock.
-It deals with the care and breeding of livestock such as cows, horses, cattle, sheep, camel etc that are useful to humans as they provide milk, eggs, honey, silk, meat, fibre etc. It also includes fisheries and poultry farming.
+It is the agricultural practice of breeding and raising livestock.
+It deals with the care and breeding of livestock such as cows, horses, cattle, sheep, camel, etc., that are useful to humans as they provide milk, eggs, honey, silk, meat, fibre etc. It also includes fisheries and poultry farming.
 The management of farms and farm animals involves the following procedures:

 - Bee-keeping or apiculture – it is the maintenance of hives of honeybees for the production of honey.

 - Fisheries – it deals with catching, processing or selling fish, shellfish or other aquatic animals.

 For more information on Apiculture, watch the below video

 It is a technology that has helped increase yields to a large extent.
 Green Revolution was dependent to a large extent on plant breeding techniques for the development of high-yielding and disease-resistant varieties in rice, wheat, maize etc. Plant breeding is the purposeful manipulation of plant species in order to create desired plant types that are better suited for cultivation, give better yields and are disease resistant.

 Listed below are the steps in breeding a new genetic variety of a crop.